outlyerapp/outlyer-chef/README.md

 * Clone the repository
 * copy .kitchen.yml to a local version .kitchen.local.yml (this is not checked into git)
 * edit the agent_key attribute in .kitchen.local.yml with your value
+* copy test/integration/default/integration_test.yml.example to test/integration/default/integration_test.yml
-* replace the auth_token with a fresh one in test/integration/default/integration_test.yml
+  and replace the auth_token with a fresh one in
 * run `kitchen converge outlyer-agent-<vagrant box name>` then `kitchen verify <vagrant box name>`

 Contributing